Roberta S. Jacobson: U.S. Ambassador to Mexico

 On November 10, 2015, the Senate Foreign Relations Committee approved Obama's nomination of Jacobson as the U.S. ambassador to Mexico by a vote of 12–7.
 Opposition to her appointment came primarily from the Republicans on the committee, notably presidential candidate Senator Marco Rubio.
 He and six other Republican senators, along with Democratic Senator Robert Menendez, raised concerns about her position on normalisation of relations between Cuba and the U.S., human rights issues, and the failed extradition of Joaquín "El Chapo" Guzmán, who had escaped Mexico's highest security prison in July 2015.

 The United States Senate approved her appointment to be U.S. Ambassador to Mexico on April 28, 2016.
 She presented her credentials to Mexican President Enrique Peña Nieto on June 20, 2016.
+She also held the position of border czar, an informal position held previously by Alan Bersin.

 On March 1, 2018, Jacobson filed her notice of resignation, effective May 5, 2018.

 In November 2020, Jacobson was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Department of State.

 Biden administration

-After Joe Biden assumed office as president, Jacobson was selected to manage the administration's response to a growing number of migrants attempting to enter the country at the Mexico–United States border.
+After Joe Biden assumed office as president, Jacobson was selected in January 2021 to manage the administration's response to a growing number of migrants attempting to enter the country at the Mexico–United States border.
 Jacobson was scheduled to remain in her role for Biden's first 100 days in office, but announced her resignation on April 9, 2021.
 Jacobson now serves as Senior Advisor at Albright Stonebridge Group.